URListings/webapp/csc210-proposal.md

 4.To post an expiry date on the ad after which the listing won't be visible to other users.
 This feature won't make the user re-post the listing.
 The user can simply change the expiry date.
 Also the user can delete the listing.

+The listings and their responses will be stored in a data store.
+So far MySQL will be the choice but we can also experiment with NoSQL like MongoDB.

 In both feature 2 and 3, the user will also have the option to upload the images.
 We'll try to work with aesthetics and single page application concept.